yourvivian/yourvivian/README.md

 I'm an Economics major passionate about mathematics and data science.
 My widest dream is to become an accomplished tech entrepreneur who creates products that transform people's lives.
 - 🌱 I’m currently learning data science and programming.
 - 👯 I’m looking to collaborate on... anything, really.
-- 💬 Ask me about machine learning in economics research, social entrepreneurship (and horoscopes).
+- 💬 Ask me about machine learning in economics research and social entrepreneurship.
 - 😄 Pronouns: she/her/hers.
-- ⚡ Fun fact: I am also a tarot reader.